yghokim/omnitrack_backend_server/README.md

 **This project is a part of _OmniTrack Research Kit_** (https://github.com/OmniTrack/omnitrack_research_kit)

-This project depends on the external config files injected by another system, and thus **won't build on its own.**

 For more information, Refer to the documentation of the OmniTrack Research Kit. (https://github.com/OmniTrack/omnitrack_research_kit/wiki)

 ---